 Walt Whitman is perhaps the best-known of the free verse poets.
-His work also provides a number of great examples in which he repeated words and images, as well as sounds.
+Whitman’s works also provide many great examples in which he repeated words and images, as well as sounds.
 This created a rhythm of one kind or another, without the use of a metrical pattern.

 Other poets such as Ezra Pound and Marianne Moore also made use of free verse.
-Pound especially is credited with writing music-like free verse poetry.
-His writings contain some of the best examples of what the form can accomplish.
+The former especially is credited with writing music-like free verse poetry.
+Pound’s writings contain some of the best examples of what the form can accomplish.
 Let’s take a look at the first stanza from his piece, ‘The Garden’.

 Like a skein of loose silk blown against a wall